 Le method:

-Start with the apples, but make sure you have everything in place to work quickly, as you don't want to take too long and allow the apples to brown.
+work quickly, as you don't want to take too long and allow the apples to

 Note on the apples: You can use a mix of any apples.
 A mix is great as you have the different flavours playing together.
 This time was a mix of Granny Smith, Golden Delicious and Fuji.
 Do play around with it and try a different mix each time.